Lots of patients who have neck and shoulder problems and back pain, have an unclear understanding of correct posture.

 Your posture has to be maintained right not by “forcing” yourself straight, but achieving a correct balance between opposing muscle groups through correct exercise and stretching.

 Ask your chiropractor.

-Now please, breathe in fully, then breathe out and relax your shoulders, letting them fall.
+Now please, breathe in fully, then breathe out and relax your shoulders, letting them fall back.
 Now, lift the middle of your chest 1/2 inch up without creating any tension in your back or shoulders and keeping your lower back naturally curved.
-That's it - perfect posture!
-If you have trouble relaxing your shoulders or feel pain, go and see your chiropractor to restore the natural mobility of your joints and they will give you some simple exercises to balance your posture.
+That’s it – perfect posture!
+If you have trouble relaxing your shoulders or feel pain, go and see your chiropractor to restore the natural mobility of your joints in the upper back and neck, and they will give you some simple exercises to balance your posture.

 Weight on one leg for 20 years?